sensai99/CS532---Community-Detection-over-StackOverflow-Tags/README.md

 4. Data Integration:

-- Tag Co-occurrence Analysis: A matrix capturing the co-occurrence frequencies of tags in the same posts is created.
+- Tag Co-occurrence Analysis: A matrix capturing the semantic closeness between tags is created based on the TF-IDF vectors.
 This matrix serves as the basis for defining relationships (edges) between tags (nodes) in the community detection algorithms.

-## Community Detection Algorithm
+## Graph Construction and Community Detection

 # Overview
-In this project, we utilize the Label Propagation Algorithm (LPA) to detect communities within the StackOverflow tags network.
+In this project, we build a tag correlation graph where each tag represents a node and the edge between tags is weighted with the cosine similarity of the constituent nodes.
+We utilize the Label Propagation Algorithm (LPA) to detect communities within the StackOverflow tags network.
+This enables us to perform quick recommendation for a particular tag and avoids search over entire tag space.

 # Algorithm Description
 The Label Propagation Algorithm operates based on the idea of spreading labels throughout the network and forming communities based on this label propagation process.
 Each node in the network starts with a unique label, and at every iteration, each node adopts the label that most of its neighbors currently have.
 This iterative process continues until convergence, typically when each node has the label that most of its neighbors have or when a maximum number of iterations is reached.